VISIT OUR ART STORE ▶

 Tree 6: Painting a Maple Tree with Mushroom Shape and Textured Leaves

-For our final tree, we'll paint a maple tree with a unique mushroom-like shape.
+For the final tree, a maple tree with a unique mushroom-like shape is painted.

 Sketch the maple tree

-To start, I use orange to create tiny brushstrokes, leaving some white gaps between them.
-As I paint downward, I keep the mushroom shape in mind, gradually forming the tree's outline.
+To start, orange is used to create tiny brushstrokes, leaving some white gaps between them.
+As the painting moves downward, the mushroom shape is kept in mind, gradually forming the tree’s outline.

 Paint the mushroom shape in orange

-Once the base layer is done, I add a thicker layer in the center to darken it.
+Once the base layer is done, a thicker layer is added in the center to darken it.

-Next, I move to red and drop the color into the center and outer edges of the tree to create depth.
+Next, red is used and dropped into the center and outer edges of the tree to create depth.

 Add red to the center and edges

-After drying it quickly, I use sepia to paint the trunks and branches, making them shorter to reflect the natural size of maple trees.
-I then add more tiny brushstrokes to detail the leaves.
+After drying it quickly, sepia is used to paint the trunks and branches, keeping them shorter to reflect the natural size of maple trees.
+More tiny brushstrokes are added to detail the leaves.

 Paint the trunks and branches

-Here's a fun trick: grab some cling wrap from your kitchen.
-Dab it in the orange and red paints, then press it onto the inner parts of the tree.
+A fun trick is then used: cling wrap from the kitchen is dabbed in the orange and red paints, then pressed onto the inner parts of the tree.

-This creates a textured leaf pattern, giving your maple tree an extra layer of creativity.
+This creates a textured leaf pattern, giving the maple tree an extra layer of creativity.

 Create a textured leaf pattern using cling wrap

-Once you've done that, use your brush to finalize the composition.
-And there you have it—the last autumn tree!
+Once that is done, the brush is used to finalize the composition.
+And there it is—the last autumn tree.

 Finalize the composition

-Our autumn tree painting is now complete.
-Take a moment to appreciate the warm colors and the feeling of fall captured on paper.
+The autumn tree painting is now complete.
+The warm colors and the feeling of fall are captured on paper.

 The completed autumn tree painting